rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 2. In the Cloud Control Panel, navigate to the original server's detail page.
 Underneath the server's **UUID**, click **Rebuild**.

-3. In the popup dialog box that appears, click the **Saved** tab to view your saved saved image and then select the image you created in step 1.
+3. In the pop-up dialog box that appears, click the **Saved** tab to view your saved image and then select the image you created in step 1.

 4. Click **Rebuild Server**.